devenv/crypto-ai-assistant/crypto-monitoring-workflow.md

 python main.py ai analyze-portfolio --mode monitoring
 ```

+**📋 PROMPT TRANSPARENCY**: The exact prompts being sent to Perplexity AI are now automatically displayed before each API call, allowing you to see the complete context and instructions being provided to the AI system.

 **📊 REALITY CHECK RESULTS:**
 - **Score ≥75?** ✅ Reality is healthy, focus on plan alignment
 - **Score 60-74?** 🟡 Some issues detected, prioritize corrections